 This piece of hand embroidery was inspired by the beautiful cherry blossom petals in the grass that I delightfully observed as I took my daily walk during the pandemic lockdown.
 Nature became a respite from the restrictions, and a source of beauty and new life.
-Visit Hollow Fern Embroidery on Etsy.
+Visit Hollow Fern Embroidery on Facebook.

 I recently created this pastel painting.
 I was fascinated with this tree while visiting Orcas Island, Washington this past fall.
 The pine was almost shimmering on the edge of a cliff and was absolutely stunning.
 I often work from my photographs after visiting a location and love the opportunity to recreate a moment in time!
 Trees are one of my favorite subjects, but basically anything in nature that captures my eye can become my next painting.
-Visit Earth’s Reflections website.
+Visit Earth’s Reflections on Etsy.

 Tree in Pastorius Park

 This is a tree that I have a relationship with; it resides in Pastorius Park near my house in Chestnut Hill.
 I spend some time each week sitting on her roots.
 It is a 12×16 ink and paint (some metallic) creation, on canvas.
 I am a self-taught visual artist and my fascination with all that’s magical and fantastical can be traced back to my earliest memories.
 I was captivated by the fairytales my mother read to me.
 I also found inspiration while outdoors and in my love of animals.
 My creations are personal and reflect my joy; they have been described as realistic creations with a heart.
 Visit Lynda’s website.